Korean, Edit

 Figure 13.
 Principle of MERFISH

-10x - Xenium
+10x - Xenium: ISS-based.

 Step 1.
-Padlock probe binds complementary RNA transcript in a pincer shape, forming a loop
+Padlock probe binds complementary RNA transcript in a pincer shape, forming a loop.

 Step 3.
-Hybridize each RNA transcript with a fluorescent probe, then perform fluorescent imaging → washing
+Hybridize each RNA transcript with a fluorescent probe, then perform fluorescent imaging → Washing.

 Step 4.
-Repeat Step 3 and decode labels for each gene from the generated images
+Repeat Step 3 and decode labels for each gene from the generated images.

 image